Dell-Networking/ansible-role-dellos-uplink/README.md

 Dependencies
 ------------

-The *dellos-uplink* role is built on modules included in the core Ansible code.
+The *dellos_uplink* role is built on modules included in the core Ansible code.
 These modules were added in Ansible version 2.2.0.

 Example playbook
 ----------------

-This example uses the *dellos-uplink role* to completely set the uplink sate group instance, and upstream, downstream interfaces.
+This example uses the *dellos_uplink role* to completely set the uplink sate group instance, and upstream, downstream interfaces.
 It creates a *hosts* file with the switch details and corresponding variables.
 The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
-The uplink role writes a simple playbook that only references the *dellos-uplink* role.
+The uplink role writes a simple playbook that only references the *dellos_uplink* role.
 By including the role, you automatically get access to all of the tasks to configure uplink features.

 **Sample hosts file**